Module: RubyTerraform

 from ClassMethods

-Invokes the terraform providers command which prints out a tree of modules in the referenced configuration annotated with their provider requirements.
+terraform providerscommand which prints out a tree of modules in the referenced configuration annotated with their provider requirements. -

 .providers_lock(parameters = {}, invocation_options = {}) ⇒ Object